 If you have a ZTE/Nokia modem, take the provided red ethernet cable and connect one end to the WAN port (the blue one) on the back of your Home Unity router (that's the picture below on the left), and the other end to the LAN1 port (the yellow one) on the ZTE modem.

 Plug in the router to power it up.
 The lights will do their dance, signalling that your internet connection is in business.
-Within a few minutes, you should see the first 3 lights on your router (from left to right) go green; that's the power light (the circle with a line through the top), the WAN light (the oval shape with an arrow) and the internet light (the globe).
+Within a few minutes, you should see the following lights on your router go green; the power light (the circle with the line through), the Wi-Fi light (a dot with curved lines getting bigger) and the internet light (the globe symbol).

 If the power light doesn't go green, press the ON/OFF button on the back of the router and wait a minute, then the lights should go green.

-Step 5: Link Up Your Devices to Wi-Fi๐Ÿ“ฑ
+Step 5: Link Up Your Devices to Wi-Fi๐ฑ

 Locate the network name (Wireless SSID) and password (Wireless Password) found on the back of your router.
 Use these details to connect your devices to the Wi-Fi.
 Soon, all your gadgets will be happily online.

-Step 6: Link Up your Devices to Ethernet ๐Ÿ’ป
+Step 6: Link Up your Devices to Ethernet ๐ป

 If you prefer connecting your devices using a wired cable, simply connect one end of the yellow ethernet cable to any of the 4 LAN ports (the yellow ones) on the back of your router, then connect the other end to your device and away you go!